-Investment firm Onex holds equity interests in companies across several industries in North America.
-It mainly focuses on manufacturing and health care, but has holdings in the financial services, building products, and transportation sectors.
-While large-cap private equity is its biggest segment, the company also invests in debt and credit securities and real estate, including real estate investment trusts, commercial real estate loans, and residential developments.
+Investment firm Onex holds equity interests in over a dozen companies across several industries worldwide.
+It mainly invests in electronics manufacturing services and health care imaging companies, but also in companies that deal in building products, health and human services, insurance, and customer care services.
+While large-cap private equity is its biggest focus, Onex also invests in debt and credit securities and real estate, including real estate investment trusts, commercial real estate loans, and residential developments.
 Its ONCAP family of private equity funds invests in mid-cap firms.
-Altogether, Onex has some $10 billion in third-party capital under management and about $14 billion in all.
-Onex bought US insurance brokerage firm USI for $2.3 billion.
+Altogether, Onex has some $11.8 billion in third-party capital under management and about $22 billion in all.

 When considering acquisitions, Onex seeks out growth investments, restructurings, and subsidiaries or divisions being sold by large corporations.
 It prefers to take a controlling position in its holdings, which enables it to make strategic decisions, though Onex does not usually get involved in the day-to-day activities of its companies.

 Some of Onex's recent company acquisitions and investments include: its $4.6 billion-purchase of Swiss packaging company